eatdust/fbfscan/README.md

 [curtsies](https://github.com/bpython/curtsies).

-The directory "process/" contains a few scripts for processing the raw images into EXR images as well as tone-mapping.
+The directory "process/" contains a few scripts for processing the raw images into EXR images, as well as tone-mapping them afterwards.
 For these scripts to work, you should have a working installation of [pfstools](http://pfstools.sourceforge.net/), [astropy](http://www.astropy.org/), [netpbm](http://www.astropy.org/) and [dcraw](http://www.astropy.org/).